 - Oireachtas (parliament) archives, which cover debates and questions from the foundation of the state (1922) to the present.

 - Media archives.

-- Government-sponsored
+- Government-sponsored reports/reviews.

-reports/reviews.

 - Government policies and economic programs.

 - National Archives, which cover civil service department records from the foundation of the State (1922) up to 1976.

 - Legislation.

 - IDA Annual Reports, 1969/70 to 1994.

 - Published work (e.g., articles, books, reports, monographs) relating to the period under study.

 In addition to archival material, I also conducted semi-structured interviews with the three surviving IDA managing directors, who represent key decision-makers with intimate knowledge of the IDA and much of the period under study.
-The interviews were concerned with such broad areas as: the IDA's creation and evolution, encapsulating the key events, large or small, that shaped the its creation and evolution over time since; the IDA's persistence over time; institutional supports and threats; how the organizations was viewed/supported/challenged by government, politicians, the civil service, the media, the public, other government agencies, indigenous industry, foreign investors.
+The interviews were concerned with such broad areas as: the IDA's creation and evolution, encapsulating the key events, large or small, that shaped its creation and evolution; the IDA's persistence over time; institutional supports and threats; how the organizations was viewed/supported/challenged by government, politicians, the civil service, the media, the public, other government agencies, indigenous industry, foreign investors.

 For the purposes of analysis, I first constructed a running chronology of the events so as to begin to get a handle on what I was dealing with.
 The starting point for the chronology was the period immediately prior to the creation of the IDA as an administrative body in 1949, when the alternative was to continue with the status quo option of the Department of Industry and Commerce, and the end-point marks the restructuring of the IDA into three separate agencies - Forfás, Forbairt (subsequently, Enterprise Ireland in 1998) and Industrial Development Agency Ireland - in 1994.
+Having constructed the chronology, I then moved to following the actors using Latour's (1991, 1999) program/anti-program mapping mechanism (see Figure 1 for an example of such mapping), which serves to illustrate the work of translation, hybrid-creation and purification involved in institutional creation, reproduction and disruption.